Resit eligibility and registration

 Students should email the Assessment & Progress Team via the email address firstname.lastname@example.org to cancel a resit application.

 Cancellations may only be made up until the start of the assessment period during which the resit will be taking place.
-After this their application will stand and any resit fees will still be charged.
+After this their application will stand.
 Students will lose an attempt if they do not take the resit.

 Only in exceptional circumstances will a student be allowed to resit internally: